Building a profile from your current deployment ¶

 PingDirectory is built for GitOps through native tools for building profiles.
-To find the latest, search for "DevOps" in PingDirectory Docs.
+To find the latest tools and profiles, search for "DevOps" in PingDirectory Docs.
 You can find details of the server profile structure there.

-A well-formed PingDirectory profile includes all the configuration needed for starting up a server in a new or existing replication topology.
-This means it should be a representation of what is actually running.
+A well-formed PingDirectory profile includes all the configuration details needed for starting up a server in a new or existing replication topology as a representation of what is actually running.

-A running PingDirectory instance of 18.104.22.168 or later, with shell access on the machine or in the container.
+- Have a running PingDirectory instance of 18.104.22.168 or later with shell access on the machine or in the container

 Start Building ¶

 This can be called on a running container in Kubernetes like so:

 ## kubectl exec -it <pod-name> \ ## -- manage-profile generate-profile \ ## --profileRoot /tmp/pd.profile kubectl exec -it pingdirectory-0 \ -- manage-profile generate-profile \ --profileRoot /tmp/pd.profile

 The Name Matters

 Although you don't have to name your profile

 PD_PROFILE) that PingDirectory looks at is